 Not one for tracking down experiences that cause stomach-lurching adrenalin rushes?
 It might be time to doing something that makes your heart leap.

-This pool is situated on the very precipice of the mighty Victoria Falls in Zambia, discovered by one very lucky fisherman who was swept over the side.
+is situated on the very precipice of the mighty Victoria Falls in Zambia, discovered by one very lucky fisherman who was swept over the side.
 Now it's a tourist attraction where, during the dry season, you can follow a guide across the low running river and jump into this pool the size of a Jacuzzi.
 They tell me they only lose about one person a year!

 Walk around the Macau Tower

 Macau Tower is a replica of the Auckland Sky Tower and long before one could walk on the outer platform in Auckland, I found myself harnessed with nothing more sturdy than a seatbelt attached to a rail above me, wearing a fetching orange boiler suit.
 I walked around the perimeter at 233 metres, stopping to sit and dangle my feet over the edge.
 It helped that I'd had a couple of wines with lunch first!